-\paragraph{Diagnosing} Firstly, due to the inference time of MLLMs is actually non-trivial, if the current prediction ``Pre\#0'' is certain, no further analysis shall be needed.
-Hence, to examine the fidelity of vision model predictions, our Therapy focuses on answering whether the query image belonging to class ``Pre\#0'' is ``True''.
-Specifically, from the aforementioned support set, we retrieve one exemplar image belonging to ``Pre\#0'', and another exemplar image belonging to the class with the largest noise transition probability ``Noi\#1''\footnote{The performance of retrieve strategy is carefully studied in Section~\ref{sec:experiments}.}.
-Then, combined with the query image, we construct the in-context instruction as follows: The symbols $<$IMG\_Pre\#0$>$, $<$IMG\_Noi\#1$>$, and $<$IMG\_Query$>$ are replace tokens for the image features of exemplars from ``Pre\#0'' and ``Noi\#1'', and the query image, respectively.
-The first example acts as the positive one to show MLLMs the true image from class ``Pre\#0'', and the second example shows the negative one to show the highly probable false image from ``Noi\#1''.
-Based on the current query image and its vision model prediction ``Pre\#0'', MLLMs can strictly follow the designed format to only output ``True'' or ``False'' token. where $\text{pos}_0$ and $\text{neg}_0$ denote the first positive and negative instructions, respectively, and $\text{query}_i$ asks whether the current prediction is correct.
-To enable further quantitative analysis, we obtain the logits of ``True'' and ``False'' tokens from the MLLM output and proceed with a softmax function, hence obtaining a binary probability $g_0=\text{softmax}(\left[h_0^{true}, h_0^{false}\right])$.
-To decide the fidelity of ``Pre\#0'', we propose to not only leverage $h_0^{true}$ provided by MLLM but also consider the confidence from the vision model: If the detection score $\Delta$ is larger than a threshold $\delta$, we assume the current prediction ``Pre\#0'' is correct\footnote{Detailed analysis is shown in Section~\ref{sec:experiments}.}; otherwise, we conduct the next Therapy process.
+\paragraph{Diagnosing.} Since the inference time of MLLMs is non-trivial, it is necessary to avoid redundant analysis on confident examples.
+Hence, to examine the fidelity of vision model predictions, our Diagnosing focuses on answering whether a query image belonging to class ``PRE\#0'' is ``True''.
+Specifically, we retrieve from $\mathcal{D}^{supp}$ to obtain one exemplar image belonging to ``PRE\#0'', and another exemplar image belonging to the class with the largest noise transition probability ``CLN\#1''\footnote{The performance of retrieve strategy is carefully studied in Section~\ref{sec:performance_analysis}.}.
+Then, combined with the query image $X_q$, an in-context instruction is constructed: The symbols $<$IMG\_PRE\#0$>$, $<$IMG\_CLN\#1$>$, and $<$IMG\_Query$>$ are replace tokens for the image features of exemplars from ``PRE\#0'' and ``CLN\#1'', and $X_q$, respectively.
+The first exemplar acts as the positive one to show MLLMs the true image from class ``PRE\#0'', and the second exemplar shows the negative one to show the highly probable false image from ``CLN\#1''.
+Then, based on the $X_q$ and ``PRE\#0'', MLLMs can effectively judge the correctness by outputting $z_0$: To enable further quantitative analysis, we obtain the logits of ``True'' and ``False'' tokens from the MLLM output $z_0$ followed by a softmax function, \textit{i.e.}, $z_0:=\text{softmax}(\left[z_0[\text{True}], z_0[\text{False}]\right])$.
+Finally, we combine $z_0[\text{True}]$ and the prediction confidence of the vision model to obtain a detection score $\Delta$: If $\Delta$ is larger than a threshold $\delta$, we assume the current prediction ``PRE\#0'' is correct\footnote{Detailed analysis is shown in Section~\ref{sec:performance_analysis}.}, otherwise, we conduct the next Therapy process.